The Gentleman's Guide to Enjoying Milan

 trattoriadelnuovomacello.it

-A rustic restaurant with old school decor situated right next to a meat market, you will see the quality of their ingredients will not be lacking.
-Breakfast take away available.
-Is vegetarian friendly and will accommodate Gluten Free options
+A rustic restaurant with old-school decor situated right next to a meat market, you will see the quality of their ingredients will not be lacking.
+Breakfast takeaway is available.
+Is vegetarian-friendly and will accommodate Gluten Free options

 La Bettola di Piero

-Small charming neighbourhood restaurant that serves homemade traditional Milanese food with a smile.
-Is vegetarian friendly and will accommodate Gluten Free options
+A small, charming neighbourhood restaurant that serves homemade traditional Milanese food with a smile.
+Is vegetarian-friendly and will accommodate Gluten Free options

 Luini